alxthm/rl-cheatsheet/README.md

 # Reinforcement Learning Cheatsheet
 _This is still a work in progress_

 Some important concepts and algorithms in RL, all summarized in one place.
+File is available [here](https://alexandrethm.github.io/assets/pdf/rl-cheatsheet.pdf)

 ## Contents
 1. **Bandits**: settings, exploration-exploitation, UCB, Thompson Sampling